B-UMMI/LMAS/docs/user/assemblers.rst

 ^^^^

-Published by `Peng et al. 2012 <https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/bts174>`_, it's a **De Brujin graph assembler for assembling reads from single-cell sequencing or metagenomic sequencing technologies** with uneven sequencing depths.
+Published by `Peng et al. 2012 <https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/bts174>`_, it's a **De Bruijn graph assembler for assembling reads from single-cell sequencing or metagenomic sequencing technologies** with uneven sequencing depths.
 It employs multiple depth relative thresholds to remove erroneous k-mers in both low-depth and high-depth regions.
 The technique of local assembly with paired-end information is used to solve the branch problem of low-depth short repeat regions.
 To speed up the process, an error correction step is conducted to correct reads of